jlimadev/aws-certification-cloud-practitioner-notes/notes/s3/README.md

 - Replicate all the content continuously to another bucket, it happens asynchronously.
 - For this we must enable versioning in **Source** and **Destination** Bucket.
 - The buckets can be in different accounts.
 (Need the prorper IAM permissions)
+- The replication rule needs a IAM Role to perform the replication.
+It creates one automatically or we can create our own role.

 Cross-Region-Replication (CRR) use cases: Compliance, lower latency access, replication cross-account.